 For some people, sugar cravings dominate their eating habits.
-The ’empty’ calories in sugar are not only really unhealthy but there are a massive set back when trying to lose baby weight.
-But these impulses can be beaten!
+The ’empty’ calories in sugar, particularly in added sugar are not only really unhealthy but they are a massive set back when trying to lose baby weight.
+But these impulses to indulge can be beaten!
 And there is no time sweeter than the present to start.

-Almost every new mum will experience massive sugar cravings at some point during pregnancy and breastfeeding.
+Almost every new mum will crave sugar at some point during pregnancy and breastfeeding.
 Some lactation experts attribute it to the fact that your body is telling you that it needs certain foods, and your mind might be misinterpreting it as a sugar craving.

-So, what can you do to battle this fondness for sweet goods and optimise your weight loss plans?
+So, what can you do to battle this fondness for something sweet and optimise your weight loss plans?

 8 ways to battle sugar cravings

-Many dieticians have said that part of our sugar binge stems from stress, and we make it up by consuming sugar because it helps to trigger neurotransmitters called opioids that help make us feel good.
-So, take a breather now and then, and find some activities that relax your mind and soul.
+Many dieticians have said that part of our desire for a sugar binge stems from stress, and we react by consuming sugar because it helps to trigger neurotransmitters called opioids that help make us feel good.
+So, instead try to take a breather now and then, and find some activities that relax your mind and soul.

 Now, this might be a little bit tough for new mums who have older kids.
 There’s always going to be some kind of snack at home for them to munch on but try your best to clear out your pantry.
 Fill it up instead with healthy, fresh fruits that contain natural sugar.